Last Updated on December 11, 2020

 Todos Santos is also great combined with a visit to La Paz, Mexico, about an hour north.
 In La Paz you’ll find quieter beaches and you can even swim with whale sharks and sea lions!
 Get my tips for visiting La Paz here.

-The main draw of Todos Santos is that it’s a charming-as-hell colonial town with pristine beaches just minutes away.
+The main draw of Todos Santos is that it’s a super-charming colonial town with pristine beaches just minutes away.
 Simply getting there is stunning while driving along the coastline.
 You’ve got the blue ocean and sky on one side, and the Sierra de la Laguna mountains with dramatic cactus landscapes on the other.
 And OMG, the sunsets.

 As far as things to do in Todos Santos, it’s known for surfing, fishing, yoga, hip restaurants, shopping, local art galleries, and whale spotting.
 The hotel selection alone will make you wish you could stay a month to try them all!
 But don’t worry, I’ve got recommendations for you, including one of my favorite hotel stays ever, the Villa Santa Cruz.